hannobraun/cnc-mill/README.md

 I want to have a 3-axis CNC mill.
 I've considered buying one, but everything I can find violates one or more of the following constraints:

-- **Budget:** It's going to be my first, so spending a lot of money doesn't make a whole lot of sense.
+- **Budget:** It's going to be my first CNC mill, so spending a lot of money doesn't make a whole lot of sense.
 The main purpose is to learn, and figure out what I actually need in a CNC mill.
 - **Capability:** At the same time, I don't want to buy a machine that I will outgrow within the first week.
 It should be capable of cutting aluminium relatively comfortably.
 - **Space:** I'm severely limited on space.
 It needs to comfortably fit on a desk (while not taking up the whole desk).
 - **Environment:** I don't have a proper workshop, unfortunately.
 The machine will need to run in my apartment, preferably without making my neighbors hate me.